salrashid123/go-pqc-wrapping/README.md

 Openssl PEM files encodes a custom 'format' prefix as shown [here](hhttps://github.com/openssl/openssl/blob/master/providers/implementations/encode_decode/ml_kem_codecs.c#L92).

-What this means is you need to account for this prefix.
 For example, if you generated the key with a `seed-only`, the PEM file will have a prefix of `0x8040` for the raw key:

 ```bash
 $  openssl asn1parse -inform PEM -in  example/certs/bare-seed-768.pem